ksielemann/beet_pangenome/README.md

 (Example line: chr1   1   0   0)

 The coverage and variance thresholds allow the identification of regions with properties of interest.
-A 'max_cov' threshold of 0.01 means that the maximal coverage in a window is 1% of the mean coverage over the whole chromosome/contig in a long read-based assembly.
+A 'max_cov' threshold of 0.01 means that the maximal allowed coverage in a window is 1% of the mean coverage over the whole chromosome/contig in a long read-based assembly.
 For larger genomes > 1 Gbp it is recommended to split the file into two smaller files.